 Chapman Iris | home

-Greetings for 2007 | About Us | Former Introductions | Miniature Dwarf Bearded | Standard Dwarf Bearded | Intermediate Bearded | Miniature Tall Bearded | Border Bearded | Tall Bearded | Aril Bred | Beardless - Pseudacorus | Beardless - Species | Siberian | Spuria | Iris Notes | Planting Instructions | Iris Diseases | Hybridizing | Iris Terminology | Iris Awards | Special Events | Ordering Information
+Greetings | About Us | Upcoming Seedlings | Miniature Dwarf Bearded | Standard Dwarf Bearded | Intermediate Bearded | Miniature Tall Bearded | Border Bearded | Tall Bearded | Aril Bred | Beardless - Pseudacorus | Bearded - Species | Siberian | Spuria | Iris Notes | Planting Instructions | Iris Diseases | Hybridizing | Iris Terminology | Iris Awards | Special Events | Ordering Information

 _______________________________________________

-Beardless - Species
+BEARDLESS - Species

 The following Iris are Beardless.
 They prefer to remain in established clumps.
 If they need to be moved or transplanted this should be done in the fall (September in this area) or in early spring.
 They have to be kept moist while being moved or the plants with perish.
 They need to be planted as soon as they are received.
 They are shipped in September and are not shipped with the Bearded Iris.